kitnil/awesome/README.md

 - [anki-connect](https://github.com/FooSoft/anki-connect) - Anki plugin to expose a remote API for creating flash cards.
 - [blockstack-core](https://github.com/blockstack/blockstack-core) - The reference implementation of Blockstack
 - [awx](https://github.com/ansible/awx) - AWX Project
 - [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Machine Learning From Scratch.
-Bare bones Python implementations of machine learning models and algorithms with a focus on accessibility.
+Bare bones NumPy implementations of machine learning models and algorithms with a focus on accessibility.
 Aims to cover everything from data mining to deep learning.
 - [gedit-markdown](https://github.com/jpfleury/gedit-markdown) - Support for Markdown language in gedit
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
 - [wtfpython](https://github.com/satwikkansal/wtfpython) - A collection of surprising Python snippets and lesser-known features.
 - [Telethon](https://github.com/LonamiWebs/Telethon) - Pure Python 3 MTProto API Telegram client library, for bots too!
 - [uritemplate](https://github.com/python-hyper/uritemplate) - URI template parsing for Humans
 - [github3.py](https://github.com/sigmavirus24/github3.py) - Hi, I'm a library for interacting with GItHub's REST API in a convenient and ergonomic way.
-I work on Python 2.7, 3.4, 3.5, and 3.6
+I work on Python 2.7, 3.4, 3.5, 3.6, and 3.7 (and maybe 3.8?)
 - [starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [pixie](https://github.com/pixie-lang/pixie) - A small, fast, native lisp with "magical" powers
 - [DotEditor](https://github.com/vincenthEE/DotEditor) - A GUI editor for dot language used in graphviz.